BackRoom-net/Backroom-net/README.md

 * Program is being reworked.
 No new features will be announced until this is done.

 ## Most Important New Features
+* A new streaming module is being worked on right now.
+This will allow files to be streamed across the network seamlessly.
+This also includes post compression of files.
+No encryption yet.
 * New Logging system has higher Detail for debugging.
 * If you choose to do a safe shutdown of the application, debug logs and the program database will be sent anonymously to my ftp server for analisis!